penrose/penrose/packages/docs-site/docs/ref/style/shapes-overview.md

 # Shapes

 Style currently supports a variety of shapes, listed as sub-entries under this page.
-Note that the system is constantly evolving and this page may be out of date.
-Updated attributes for individual shapes can be found in the individual `Shapes.ts` files in the [`/shapes` subdirectory](https://github.com/penrose/penrose/tree/main/packages/core/src/shapes).
 In the attribute lists below, the `vec2` type describes a 2D vector `u`, whose scalar components can be accessed via `u[0]` and `u[1]`.

 ## Using shapes in Style